philn5d/SlugWormPythonSVG/README.md

-# SlugWormPythonSVG
+# SlugWormPython Clone
-Classic Slugworm Python written in SVG
+Classic Slugworm Python using a Canvas